haleyrp1803/Black-Eyed-Peas/README.md

 (Edit/expand this whole section w/ other cultural associations between eating Vigna ung at the beginning of the new year) (link to Twitty film; or recipe for akara balls or Hoppin John!)
 <param ve-image
+       label="Bean-based dishes have become a culinary tradition in many countries" description="Image showing a bean stew"
-       label="Bean-based dishes may become a much bigger part of our diets soon" license="CC BY 2.0 via Wikimedia Commons"
+       license="CC BY 2.0 via Wikimedia Commons"
        author="jeffreyw"
        url="https://upload.wikimedia.org/wikipedia/commons/d/d2/Black_eyed_peas_%2816167751712%29.jpg">